 Answer: Yes, the couple has the responsibility to shoulder the cost of the transportation of the officiating Minister and Admin Assistant.
 Please see the Transportation Matrix.

-- Do we give any donation or stipend or love-gift to the officiating minister?
+- Do we give any stipend or love-gift to the officiating Minister?

 - If we are a straight couple (man and woman) can we request for a holy union?

 Answer: Yes, you can.
 However, it will still be a purely a religious ceremony with NO legal recognition and effect.
 We will NOT register your wedding ceremony in the City Registrar and PSO.
 As long as LGBTQI+ couples are denied legal marriage recognition and protection, we will not offer a legally binding marriage ceremony for heterosexual couples.